Aafia Siddiqui: Alleged conspiring with KSM

 Siddiqui left for the US on 25 December 2002, informing her ex-husband Amjad Mohammed Khan that she was looking for a job; she returned on 2 January 2003.
 He later stated he was suspicious of her explanation as universities were on winter break.
 The purpose of the trip was to assist Majid Khan in opening a post office box so that it could appear he was living in the US when he mailed his application for an INS travel document.
 Majid Khan was listed as a co-owner of the box.
 The FBI alleged that Majid Khan was an al-Qaeda operative.
 Siddiqui told the FBI that she agreed to open the post box and mail the application because he was a family friend.
 The P.O. box key was later found in the possession of Uzair Paracha, who was convicted of providing material support to al-Qaeda.

 According to the US government, Majid Khan was an operative for an Al-Qaeda cell led by Khalid Sheikh Mohammad which planned to attack targets in the US, in the UK (at Heathrow Airport), and inside Pakistan.
 In the US, C-4 plastic explosives and other chemicals would be smuggled in under the cover of textile exports – 20 and 40 ft foot containers filled with women's and children's clothes.
 The explosives would be used to bomb petrol stations, underground fuel storage tanks in Baltimore and chemicals to poison or destroy pumps to water treatment facilities.
-A dummy import-export business run by Saifullah Paracha (who is now interned at Guantánamo Bay), would import the explosives.
+A dummy import-export business run by Saifullah Paracha (who was subsequently interned at Guantánamo Bay for 18 years before his transfer back to Pakistan in 2021), would import the explosives.